The Various Types of Saltwater Fishing Boats for Serious Anglers

 Enough Fuel Capacity

 Have ample room to store your fishing gear.
-Storage saves you the hassle of packing fishing rods, reels and tackle boxes after every fishing trip.
-Even these stainless clamp-on fishing rod holders (check price on Amazon)keep rods off the floor.
+Storage saves you the hassle of packing fishing rods, reels, tackle boxes and cutting boards after every fishing trip.
+Even these stainless clamp-on fishing rod holders (check price on Amazon) keep rods off the floor.

 Raw Water Wash downs

-Done correctly, fishing gets messy with blood, slime and baits.
+Done correctly, fishing gets messy with blood, slime and bait.
 When you step on this mess, it's rather disgusting.
-A dependable raw water wash down allows you to rinse your saltwater fishing boat before the chum dries up under the sun.
+A dependable raw water wash down allows you to rinse your saltwater fishing boat before the chum dries up under the sun (and nobody wants dried-up chum on their deck).

-Avoid returning from your fishing trips with ugly sunburns and stay shaded all day long.
+Avoid returning from your fishing trips with ugly (and painful) sunburns by staying shaded all day long.
 A sunshade system can be anything from a T-top, bimini or even hardtop bimini so long as it does the job.

 Broad Types of Saltwater Fishing Boats